Sơn Tùng M-TP

 Tùng spent four years as part of Văn Production and WePro Entertainment before founding his own record label, M-TP Entertainment, in 2016.
 His other ventures include the M-TP Ambition Tour (2015–2016), the Sky Tour (2019), a starring role in the 2014 film Dandelion (which earned him a Golden Kite Prize for Young Prominent Actor) and an appearance as a contestant on the television series The Remix.
-Called a "King of V-pop" for his popularity, Tùng has received many accolades which include a MTV Europe Music Award, a Dedication Music Award, a Mnet Asian Music Award, seven Green Wave Awards and an inclusion on Forbes Vietnam's 2018 30 Under 30 list.
+Called a "Prince of V-pop" for his popularity, Tùng has received many accolades which include a MTV Europe Music Award, a Dedication Music Award, a Mnet Asian Music Award, seven Green Wave Awards and an inclusion on Forbes Vietnam's 2018 30 Under 30 list.

 Life and career

-1994–2012: Early life and career
+1994–2010: Early life and career

 Nguyễn Thanh Tùng was born on 5 July 1994 in Thái Bình, Thái Bình province, to parents Nguyễn Đức Thiện and Phạm Thị Thanh Bình.
 Bình was a traditional dancer in the city's official performing group and a performer in Thái Bình's chèo theatre.
 She met Thiện when he was working as a transport driver.
-After becoming pregnant with Tùng, Bình opened a barbershop at home which later became a clothing store.
-She also used to work as a bridal make-up artist.
+Bình later became pregnant with Tùng and took on multiple jobs to support the family, including running a barbershop and a clothing store, as well as working as a bridal make-up artist.
 The singer described his early life as "peaceful."
 He has a younger brother, Nguyễn Việt Hoàng (b.
-2000), who later also becomes a singer in 2022 with the stage name MONO.
+2000), who later starts his own music career in 2022 under the stage name Mono.